Cherchercher/rethink-autocomplete/readme.md

 Must have:

 - Suggestion on each character - done
-- Search in both titles and description text
+- Search in both titles and description text - done
+- Test Coverage - not started

 Nice to have: